 While eye infection symptoms can differ from person to person.
 However, it is important to seek treatment as soon as possible to prevent further complications, such as vision loss.
 Some symptoms of an eye infection include:

-- Red, itchy, painful, dry, and irritated eyes
+- Red, itchy, and irritated eyes

-- Watery, cloudy, or clear discharge from the eye
+- Watery or clear discharge

-- Heightened light sensitivity
+- Increased light sensitivity